pantheon-systems/documentation/source/articles/sites/code/private-files.md

 The result will be a web-accessible URL at http://dev.yoursite.gotpantheon.com/simplesaml which will point to the code in /private/simplesamlphp/www.

-### Commerce kickstart or Ubercart key path between environments
+### Commerce Kickstart or Ubercart Key Path Between Environments

 This depends on the workflow and that you are planning to implement.
 If you set the encryption key path in Dev the system variable for _uc\_credit\_encryption\_path_ needs to be set to _private/_ when you move between environments.
 If you sync your databases this variable will be moved between your other environments.